Graduate Advanced Diploma of Health Sciences (Chiropody)

 Chiropody is a regulated health profession; to work as a Chiropodist in Ontario, you must be registered with the College of Chiropodists of Ontario.
 Graduates are eligible to write the College's provincial registration exams.

 The Graduate Advanced Diploma of Health Sciences (Chiropody) is a three-year, 7 semester, full time program.
 There is one intake each year, in September.
 The first and third year of the program run from September to April, while the second year of the program includes a Summer semester.

 Graduates from Michener's Chiropody program earn a Graduate Advanced Diploma of Health Sciences (Chiropody).

-- The applicant must have a completed an undergraduate Bachelors degree in Sciences from a recognized University, or BA in Kinesiology only.
+- The applicant must have completed a 4 year undergraduate Bachelors degree in Sciences from a recognized University, or BA in Kinesiology only.

 - Prerequisite Requirements are: